KahWee - Web Development, AI Tools & Tech Trends

 Why PHP 5.6 in 2016

-PHP 7 was released in late 2015, but many frameworks and plugins weren't compatible yet.
+PHP 7 shipped in late 2015, but many frameworks and plugins weren't compatible yet.
 PHP 5.6 was the safe choice for production work in mid-2016.
-It included important features like better TLS support and improved performance over 5.5.